nocs32/nox-shop/README.md

 - Shopping Cart: Persistent shopping cart functionality that allows users to manage their selections effortlessly.
 - Order Management: Comprehensive order tracking and management system for both users and administrators.
 - Admin Dashboard: Fully functional secured admin dashboard for managing eCommerce store.
+- Custom Theming: Tailwind CSS allows for extensive customization, enabling you to easily adjust the website's look and feel to match your branding.

 ## 🛠️ Technologies Used
 - Next.js - Framework for building server-rendered React applications.